verrazzano/docs/content/en/docs/setup/backup/velerobackup.md

 ### Scheduled Backups

-Velero also supports scheduled backups is used as a repeatable request for the Velero server to perform a backup for a given cron notation.
+Velero also supports a schedule [API](https://velero.io/docs/v1.8/api-types/schedule/).
+It is a repeatable request is sent to the Velero server to perform a backup for a given cron notation.
-Once created, the Velero Server will start the backup process.
+Once the `schedule` object is created, the Velero Server will start the backup process.
 It will then wait for the next valid point of the given cron expression and execute the backup process on a repeating basis.

-Schedule API is documented [here](https://velero.io/docs/v1.8/api-types/schedule/).